 If your skin is dry or dehydrated, a cream-based product may work better to stop your contour from looking cakey.
 On the other hand, if you’ve got oily skin, powder products can help to control shine and keep your makeup in place.

 As well as palettes, you can also buy contouring sticks and solo bronzers/highlighters.
-You really don’t need to invest tonnes of money into contouring products to get the best results.
+You really don’t need to invest tonnes of money into contouring products to get the best contour results.

-Be sure however, to have a contour brush and blending brush/ sponge and you’re good to go.
+Be sure however, to have a contour brush and blending brush/sponge and you’re good to go.

 The rest of the process comes down to technique.
 For absolute beginners, we’ve got it down to three simple steps that are quick to do and give you the most flawless results.
+With the right technique, you can define your jawline, cheekbone, and face shape, and learn how to contour like a pro.

 The most important thing to ensure when you are contouring is that you are contouring onto a base that has been prepped and primed.